Overcoming people pleasing: do you lack good boundaries?

 How effective do you feel you are at setting goals, and applying follow through to achieving them?
 I find that if you have been taught that other people come first, and your needs and wants are not a priority - you find it hard to be motivated to pursue something that is about you and for you.
 I have noticed that it is easier for people who struggle with boundaries to get behind a goal or personal development when they frame the outcome as to the value and good it will do for others in their lives.
 They also seem to find it hard to truly define who they are.
 Hard to define their beliefs and values, as it is not a focus for them.
 This can even cause an identity crisis, but ask them about how they define others in their lives and what is important to them and they can talk for an hour on it.

-Are you ready to learn how to set healthy boundaries?
+Are you ready to learn how to set healthy boundaries and take your first steps in overcoming peoplep pleasing?

 Join us in the Badass Boundaries course!